 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
-Call your child's doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away:
+Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Hair loss.

 - Constipation, diarrhea, upset stomach, throwing up, or decreased appetite.

 - Flu-like signs.
-These include headache, weakness, fever, shakes, aches, pains, and sweating.

 - Mouth irritation or mouth sores.

 - Feeling tired or weak.

 - Feeling sleepy.

 These are not all of the side effects that may occur.
-If you have questions about side effects, call your child's doctor.
-Call your child's doctor for medical advice about side effects.
+If you have questions about side effects, call your doctor.
+Call your doctor for medical advice about side effects.